ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

 E.  Cash Disbursement
     -----------------

-    h.
+    a.
 Policy: Cash payments are made from the Operating Account unless Board approval is granted to use an alternative funding source.

-    i.
+    b.
 Procedure:

-        ix.
+        i.
 Vendors submit a request for payment electronically via email.
 Email forwards to both Executive Director and Finance Manager.
 Executive Director reviews and approves payment, then assigns FOC the task of entering the bill into the